datastax/diagnostic-collection/README.md

-# DataStax Diagnostic Collector for Apache Cassandra and DSE
+# DataStax Diagnostic Collector for Apache Cassandra&trade; and DataStax Enterprise (DSE) &trade;

 A script for collecting a diagnostic snapshot from each node in a Cassandra based cluster.